Help2Pay Review

 Integration Assessment

 Server-to-server REST.
-Authentication uses a hash key generated from a combination of merchant code, transaction ID, currency code and member code — the pattern is documented in the Help2Pay Payout Integration v1.0.32 PDF that circulates through merchant sales channels.
-No public developer portal at a docs.help2pay.com equivalent.
-No SDK for iOS, Android, React Native, Node, Python, PHP, Java, .NET or Ruby.
-No iGaming platform connector for SoftSwiss, EveryMatrix, Slotegrator, BetConstruct, Bragg or Altenar — operators on those platforms either build a custom adapter or route through a third-party orchestrator such as NORBr that exposes Help2Pay as a connectorized payment method.
-Sandbox access is provided after onboarding, not before, which slows down evaluation work compared to providers offering open self-serve sandboxes (Stripe, Adyen, Solidgate).
+Authentication uses a hash key generated from a combination of merchant code, transaction ID, currency code and member code, a pattern documented in the Help2Pay Payout Integration v1.0.32 PDF that circulates through merchant sales channels.
+There is no public developer portal at a docs.help2pay.com equivalent, and no SDK for iOS, Android, React Native, Node, Python, PHP, Java, .NET or Ruby.
+There is no iGaming platform connector for SoftSwiss, EveryMatrix, Slotegrator, BetConstruct, Bragg or Altenar, so operators on those platforms either build a custom adapter or route through a third-party orchestrator such as NORBr that exposes Help2Pay as a connectorized payment method.
+Sandbox access is provided after onboarding rather than before, which slows down evaluation work compared to providers offering open self-serve sandboxes (Stripe, Adyen).
 Integration time for a server-to-server build runs one to three weeks for an experienced team.
-Documentation quality is Limited — the PDF is functional but not at the depth of a Stripe-grade developer experience.
+Documentation quality is Limited, since the PDF is functional but not at the depth of a Stripe-grade developer experience.

 Risk & Compliance